9021007/Suicide-Prevention-Bot/README.md

 ## 1. Windows executable (.exe) file  [RECOMMENDED]
 *Yes this .exe is safe.
 It's contents are from `main.py` and just converted to .exe with the help of pyinstaller

-*the autodownload feature is broken right now, please download the `en.json` file and put it inside the folder with `main.exe`
 - Download the `main.exe` file
 - Place `main.exe` into its own folder
 - Open the folder